jhxie/CMPUT496/README.md

 sudo python PerformanceAnalysis/perfTest.py -a
 ```

-To plot the network topology graph (remember to have graphviz installed), type
+To render the network topology graph (remember to have graphviz installed), type
 ```bash
 vimdot PerformanceAnalysis/SingleSwitchTopo.dot
 ```